HotDB-Community/hotdb-documents/docs/en/v2.5.6/intelligent-inspection.md

 -   **Email reminder:** statistics of the total number of email reminders from the last patrol to this patrol sent by the management platform.

--   **Execution status statistics of periodical detection tasks:** summarize and display the periodical tasks of various detection types executed by the management platform, including the execution status of all periodical detection plans on the page of \"Setting → Periodical detection setting\" and the relevant submenu under the \"detection\" menu.
+-   **Execution status statistics of periodical detection tasks:** summarize and display the periodical tasks of various detection types executed by the management platform, including the execution status of all periodical detection plans on the page of "Setting → Periodical detection setting" and the relevant submenu under the "detection" menu.

 -   **Audit log statistics:** statistics of the number of audit logs from the last inspection to the current inspection, including platform operation, security protection and management port operation.

--   **Notification strategy, periodical detection setting, topological graph alert setting, monitoring panel setting, email sender setting and audit log setting:** set the notification strategy on the \"Event → Email alert setting\" page, and set other items in the \"Setting\" menu.
+-   **Notification strategy, periodical detection setting, topological graph alert setting, monitoring panel setting, email sender setting and audit log setting:** set the notification strategy on the "Event → Email alert setting" page, and set other items in the "Setting" menu.

 -   **Platform log:** manually view hotdb-management.log and check whether there is a WARN or ERROR level platform log between the last patrol and the current patrol.

--   **GC statistics:** execute the command jstat -gc \[pid\] 1s 10 to obtain the result. (pid is the process ID of the management platform).
+-   **GC statistics:** execute the command jstat -gc [pid] 1s 10 to obtain the result. (pid is the process ID of the management platform).